Oliver Ivanović: 2008–2012: Governmental position

-On 17 February 2008, Kosovo Albanians unilaterally declared independence from Serbia in the Assembly of Kosovo.
+On 17 February 2008, Kosovo unilaterally declared independence from Serbia in the Assembly of Kosovo.
 In a meeting attended by 109 of the total 120 MPs, the assembly unanimously declared Kosovo's independence, while all 11 representatives of the Kosovo Serbs minority boycotted the proceedings.

 In July 2008, Ivanović joined the Government of Serbia as the State Secretary of the newly formed Ministry for Kosovo and Metohija under Minister Goran Bogdanović.
 The Ministry took over jurisdictions of disbanded "Coordination Center for Kosovo and Metohija".

-In January 2010, the SDP ceased to exist, which resulted in an exchange of bitter words between Ivanović and Čović.
+In January 2010, the Social Democratic Party ceased to exist, which resulted in an exchange of bitter words between Ivanović and Čović.
 Soon after, he formed a civic initiative "Srbija, demokratija, pravda" (Eng.
 "Serbia, democracy, justice").
 Since then, he served as president of the civic initiative.

 He stayed on the position of the State Secretary until July 2012.

-In July 2012, following the 2012 Serbian parliamentary election, Serbian Progressive Party led by Aleksandar Vučić and Socialist Party of Serbia led by Ivica Dačić formed the Government of Serbia.
+In July 2012, following the 2012 Serbian parliamentary election, the Serbian Progressive Party led by Aleksandar Vučić and Socialist Party of Serbia led by Ivica Dačić formed the Government of Serbia.